 Jesse Jackson, in Virginia, talks about Trump's victory, Confederate...

-There are 2 comments on the Hays Daily News story from 10 hrs ago, titled Jesse Jackson, in Virginia, talks about Trump's victory, Confederate....
-In it, Hays Daily News reports that:

 Civil rights activist Jesse Jackson called the current political climate a "dark period for America" during a visit with the Richmond Times-Dispatch editorial board Wednesday.
-Civil rights activist Jesse Jackson called the current political climate a "dark period for America" during a visit with the Richmond Times-Dispatch editorial board Wednesday.
+Jackson, who was in Richmond to speak at a conference of African-American faith leaders, called voter suppression the biggest factor in President Donald Trump's victory over Hillary Clinton and accused Republicans of "hacking the black vote."

 Add your comments below